gendonholaholo/todo-lens.nvim/README.md

 ## Acknowledgments

-- Inspired by various TODO highlighting solutions
+- Inspired by various TODO highlighting solutions in the Neovim ecosystem
 - Built with Neovim's powerful Lua API
-- Thanks to all contributors!
+- Thanks to all contributors and testers

+---

+**Ready to try it out?** Clone the repository and follow the installation instructions above!